-There are several features of our programme which is worth noting as they are unique and different from most normal learning environments.
+Several features of our programme are worth noting as they are unique, important and most likely not experienced by your child in their normal learning environments.

-Isolating and targeting means each area of thinking skills is systematically isolated from others and zoomed into and worked through in detail.
-In this way it becomes easier to target the student's "zone of proximal development".
+Isolating and targeting means each area of thinking skills is systematically isolated from others and zoomed into, and worked through step by step.
+In this way it becomes easier to target the student's "zone of proximal development" and identify their blindspots.

-This quality of scrutiny is also not possible in a subject driven lesson (described below) where content is the focus and thinking skill is generally assumed.
+This quality of scrutiny is not possible in a subject driven lesson of a normal classroom where content or topic is the focus and thinking skill is generally left to the child to apply as they see fit.

-When subject content is first removed from coaching, it leaves bare the core skill to be explored.
+When subject content or topic is first removed from coaching, it lays bare the core skill to be explored.

-These skills are not wrapped in stories but presented as pure logic.
+These skills are not wrapped in stories or information topics but presented as pure logic.

 Once a particular skill is understood it is tested in a bridging situation where the child introduces the content.